Lower bounds on $\beta(\alpha)$ and other properties of $\alpha$-ITRMs: Introduction

 We also show that $\alpha$-ITRMs are either able to solve the halting problem for $\alpha$-ITRMs restricted to programs using a fixed number $k$ of registers for every $k\in\omega$ or allow for a universal $\alpha$-ITRM.
 For $\alpha=\omega$, the first alternative is known to hold by Koepke and Miller \cite{KM} and for $L_{\alpha}\models$ZF$^{-}$, this follows from the results in \cite{alpha itrms}, while for $\alpha=\text{On}$, the second alternative holds by \cite{ORM}.
 We currently do not know which alternative holds for any other values of $\alpha$.
+We then offer a third characterization of these $\alpha$ by showing that the restricted halting problem is solvable precisely for those $\alpha$ for which granting the machine the ability to notice when its working time reaches a cardinal does not change their computational power.
+Such cardinal-recognizing variants were first considered for ITTMs by Habic, see \cite{Ha}.

+In the considerations so far, $\alpha$-(w)ITRMs computations are always understood to be allowed the use of parameters, i.e., some registers besides the input register may initially contain ordinals other than $0$.
+Dropping or restricting parameters, the picture changes considerably and resembles the situation for parameter-free tape models, so called $\alpha$-ITTMs, as described in \cite{R} and \cite{CRS}: In particular, there are pairs of ordinals $\alpha,\beta$ such that $\alpha$-ITRMs and $\beta$-ITRMs are incomparable with respect to their computational strength.